microsoft/pxt-adafruit/olddocs/js/lessons/boxer-mania/challenges.md

 Let's create and show a series of frames on the LED screen; this is an animation!

-We will use multiple frames to make it look like a square is rotating on the micro:bit screen!
+We will use multiple frames to make it look like a square is rotating on the @boardname@ screen!

 ```
 basic.showAnimation(`